 Is the Firenze Card Value for Money?

 The Firenzecard is not particularly cheap but visitors spending three days in Florence certainly may save money using the card.
-A major bonus of the card during the high season is that it gives skip-the-line access to most sights and guaranteed time slots within the 72-hour period for both the Uffizi and Accademia.
+A major bonus of the card during the high season is that it gives skip-the-line access to most sights.
+Last-minute time slots are usually available within the 72-hour period for both the Uffizi and Accademia.Â

 Families also save with the Firenzecard as children under 18 enjoy free admission (and free (or cheap) reservations for the Uffizi and Accademia) when accompanying parents.
 These free tickets are generally also granted at sights where the free admission age cut-off is lower than 18.